Ganjapreneur loses in U.S. Tax Court over marijuana business

-Under a 1982 U.S. Tax Code rule, marijuana businesses - legal in 17 states and part of an industry with estimated annual revenues of $1.7 billion (1.08 billion pounds) - are banned from claiming business tax deductions for rent, Internet and other costs.
+Under a 1982 U.S. Tax Code rule, marijuana businesses - legal in 17 states and part of an industry with estimated annual revenues of $1.7 billion - are banned from claiming business tax deductions for rent, Internet and other costs.

 "If you are going to be successful in this industry, you need to set your books properly from day one," said Kris Krane, a managing partner with 4Front Advisors, which offers consulting services to medical marijuana businesses.